-Politically Exposed Person has the meaning under the Antiascribed to it Monev Laundering Act (Amendment) Act, No. 2 of 2022.
+Politically Exposed Person has the meaning ascribed to it under the Anti-Money Laundering Act (Amendment) Act, No. 2 of 2022.

 Substantial Amount means the amount of Tanzanian

-Shillings 50,000,000 and above, or its equivalent in any other currency.
+Shillings 50,000,000 and above,

+or its equivalent in any other

+currency.

 Supervisor means the District Prosecutions

-Officer or Regional Prosecutions
+Means the District Prosecutions Officer or Regional Prosecutions Officer.

-Officer.